 That said, I want us to move through conflict so that both parties involved feel heard and can come to a productive solution together.
 These tactics help us achieve that.

 Poorly managed conflict and disagreement kill effectiveness and efficiency, which are two things we are very focused on at 9 Clouds.
-Get additional tips for increasing both of the e‘s in our Guide to Business Productivity.
+Sign up for the latest blog posts for productivity and community posts.

 DiSC Image: DiSC Profile Canada